Justine is a researcher and designer interested in human relationships to place, culture, objects, and others.

-Over a career spanning more than 20 years, I have collaborated on projects for live performance, museums, hospitals, film, new media, print and online publishing, across cities in Australia, Europe, the UK, North America, and SE Asia.
-Drawing on my background in dance and performance, my work offers a research-led and tested approach to somatic experience in human-centred design.
+Over a career spanning more than 20 years, she has collaborated on projects for live performance, museums, hospitals, film, new media, print and online publishing, in cities in Australia, Europe, the UK, North America, and SE Asia.
+Drawing on a background in dance and performance, her work highlights sensory experience and the creative labour involved in even the most ordinary of everyday things.

 Trained originally in theatre design at New York University’s Tisch School of the Arts, my design practice has become increasingly interdisciplinary and operates across multiple media – I’ve used binaural sound recording to create journeys through history and place; bubble wrap to make costumes for contemporary theatre; and in my spare time I read everything I can about clever small-space living and kyosho jutaku.
 The key elements of my practice are space and movement; whether applied to how fabric interfaces with a contemporary dancer or how a city organises its people.
 I often work closely with choreographers and artists innovating traditional cultural practices.

 I write and edit regularly for journals and magazines, as an arts reviewer and cultural commentator.
 I carry out interdisciplinary research into the meanings of kinaesthetic, spatial, and sensory experience, operating between knowledge from the creative industries and everyday social life.
 My aim is to shed light on the ways we construct and inhabit our world/s by studying how we do the stuff that we do, in the real world.